Texas police confirm shooting at Arlington high school

 Arlington Police confirmed it was on the scene of a shooting at Timberview High School, and its officers were carrying out a "methodical search" and working closely with ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives), the Mansfield Independent School District, which has its own police department, the Mansfield Police Department, Grand Prairie Police Department and other agencies.

 It was not confirmed exactly how many people were injured.
-KXAS-TV reported that multiple people had been shot.
+Fox 4 Dallas reported that multiple people had been shot.

 The school district is setting up a parent reunification point at the Center for Performing Arts located at 1110 W. Debbie.
 Arlington police tweeted that officers will be at that scene, and students will eventually be bused to that location after the school is completely secured.